The Essential Nature of Man – Chapter 23

 Although there is a unity of body and spirit while we remain on the earth, the spirit eventually is separated from the body at death.
 We are not made of only one component, so monism is not biblically justified.

 There are three major views on the origin of the human soul.
 In creationism, God creates a new soul for each person and sends it to that person’s body sometime between conception and birth.
 Traducianism, teaches that the body of the child is inherited by the baby’s mother and father at the time of conception.
 The third, less biblical position is pre-existentianism where souls of people exist in heaven long before their bodies are conceived on earth.

 Within Protestant theology, creationism and traducianism is generally acceptable with biblical support for each position.
 Creationism seems to have more Scriptural support especially in Ecclesiastes 12:7b, “the spirit returns to God who gave it.”
 God appers to be the author and giver of the spirit that lives within each of us, not our parents.

-Conclusion: Why Dichotomy Matters
+Application: Why Dichotomy Matters